mrcendre/snapshot/README.md

 # `snapshot`

-*An opinionated, bare-metal Bash tool to synchronize working directory snapshots with a remote FTPES server.*
+*A very opinionated, bare-metal Bash tool to synchronize snapshots of directories with a remote FTPES server.*

 Designed for macOS and UNIX distributions, it provides a straightforward way to create, upload, and download snapshots of any working directory with minimal hassle.